 In 2013 the German Bishops approved the use of Plan B in Catholic Hospitals in cases of rape with Vatican endorsement when this acts only as preventing ovulation.
 Pro-life organisations have often criticised this decision saying that research shows that this pill can also be abortifacient.
-Universe of Faith asked Dr John A. Di Camillo from the National Catholic Bioethics Center(NCBC), USA about this matter.
+In this interwiew, Dr John A. Di Camillo from the National Catholic Bioethics Center(NCBC), USA replies to questions about this matter.

 1. Is there a difference between the morning after pill Plan B and EllaOne?

 There is a significant difference between Plan B and EllaOne.
 EllaOne’s direct effects is to prevent implantation (it is a progesterone antagonist like RU-486 and works up to 5 days after intercourse) whereas the data on Plan B (which is levonorgestrel, a synthetic progestogen that works up to 3 days after intercourse) suggest that it may be anovulatory and not abortifacient when given at certain times in the woman’s cycle.
 So for practical purposes, EllaOne should never be administered even in the context of self-defense following sexual assault, whereas there may be grounds for administering Plan B under certain conditions.

 2. What about research quoted by some pro-life organisations that the morning after pill Plan B could be abortifacient?